Axia-Tech/AXIA-wiki/docs/learn/learn-validator.md

    (such as the identities of the transacting parties and the subject matter of the contract).
 2. **Participating** in the consensus mechanism to produce the Relay Chain blocks based on validity statements from other validators.
-Any instances of non-compliance with the consensus algorithms result in punishment by removal of some or all of the validator’s staked DOT, thereby discouraging bad actors.
-Good performance, however, will be rewarded, with validators receiving block rewards (including transaction fees) in the form of DOT in exchange for their activities.
+Any instances of non-compliance with the consensus algorithms result in punishment by removal of some or all of the validator’s staked SOLAR, thereby discouraging bad actors.
+Good performance, however, will be rewarded, with validators receiving block rewards (including transaction fees) in the form of SOLAR in exchange for their activities.

 ## Guides